IMAGINE THE NEWS

 WASHINGTON D.C.

 In what economists are calling the most coordinated act of economic self-respect in modern history, over 50 million workers across the United States walked off the job last week, participating in what is now being called “The Human Strike.”
-The strike, which spans teachers, healthcare workers, delivery drivers, coders, baristas, and even mid-level brand consultants who finally snapped, is not about a single employer—it’s about the entire system.

 “Look,” said Dolores Finkle, a 33-year-old freight dispatcher turned strike marshal.
 “We’re not protesting for something this time.
 We’re protesting against being erased.
 You can’t automate empathy.
 And you can’t algorithm your way out of this mess.”

-While organized labor supported the movement, most strikers are not formally unionized, they're over it.
+Not a Union Strike.
+A Human One.
+While organized labor supported the movement, most strikers are not formally unionized, they're just over it.

 “It wasn’t one thing,” said Kenan Gribble, a former UX designer who now hosts daily sidewalk philosophy salons outside a shuttered WeWork.
 “It was everything.
 The layoffs.
 The rent.
 The quiet quitting that got loud.
 The fact that I asked my boss if I could take a mental health day and he sent me a Calendly link.”

-The final straw for many came after Project 2025's Phase II rollout, when what was once conspiracy became codified law: no healthcare unless employed, no school unless screened, and no internet unless ‘verified by a partner platform.’
+The final straw for many came after Project 2025's Phase II rollout, when what was once conspiracy became codified law: no healthcare unless employed, no school unless screened, and no internet unless ‘verified by a partner platform.

-Dr. Rita Von Clewn, professor of Economic Ethics and founder of the nonprofit People Over Profit, called the strike “a long-overdue refusal to be useful to a machine that’s eating us.”
+Productivity is Not a Moral Obligation.
+Dr. Rita Von Clewn, professor of Economic Ethics and founder of the nonprofit People Over Profit, called the strike “a long-overdue refusal to be useful to a machine that’s eating us alive.”

 “Capitalism without boundaries becomes cannibalism,” she told reporters.
 “And while I’m flattered the billionaires want to live forever, I’m not interested in being their battery pack.”

+The Numbers Don't Lie - Just the Apps Do.
 While the White House released a now-deleted post claiming that “only 4% of citizens are participating,” a cross-analysis by The Institute for Things That Actually Exist showed over 55% of the U.S. labor force has engaged in some form of economic resistance in the past two weeks—whether via walkouts, coordinated sick-outs, or refusal to open emails with a subject line “Quick Check-In .”

 Even some delivery drones have reportedly begun flying in slow, sassy loops in solidarity.

+Tech Executives: “We Never Could Have Predicted This,” They Say, Into Microphones They Own.
 Representatives from Google, Meta, and Amazon issued a joint statement reading: “We always knew humans were valuable.
 We just...didn’t think they’d figure that out too.”

-Meanwhile, Elon Musk has not made a public statement, but sources close to XAI say he’s been running simulations on how to generate GDP with only 5% of the population “if they’re obedient enough.”
+Meanwhile, Elon Musk has not made a public statement, but sources close to X say he’s been running simulations on how to generate GDP with only 5% of the population “if they’re obedient enough.”

+A Cross-Class, Cross Party Awakening.
 Unlike prior resistance movements, the Human Strike is not easily categorized.
 It’s been joined by:

 • Rural postal carriers